MEET THE TEAM

 Office Volunteer

 “EGC is my family,” Sandy says.
 “They have always had a place for me.”
 Sandy’s relationship with EGC started in the 1970s when she attended an EGC children’s program.
-In the 1990s, when seizures left her unable to continue a banking job, she started volunteering at EGC, and for the past 25 years, she has been a loving presence as she helps out in the office, doing what needs to be done.
+In the 1990s, when seizures left her unable to continue her banking job, she began volunteering at EGC.
+For the past 25 years, she has been a loving presence, helping out in the office and doing what needs to be done.
 Her most significant contribution, however, is her joyful testimony of God’s goodness in the face of suffering, inspiring us all to keep our eyes on Jesus.

 Megan Lietz, MDiv, STM